 None of this is easy.
 It’s upsetting when people are upset by it and upsetting when they’re blasé.
 People need each other right now, in new and distanced ways.
 We are an adaptable species, we can find a way into this new way of doing things.

-If you would like to support this particular self-employed public-speaker and trainer at a time when her work has been cancelled, then you can buy her poetry chapbook on Kindle now here or if you’re feeling particularly benevolent, then you can support her work with a donation here.
+If you would like to support this particular self-employed person at a time when her work has been cancelled, then you can receive your own copy of her play The Duck, read by Rhi, available now here

 With enormous thanks and absolutely no handshakes or hugs or obligations.